 …according to the “prince of the power of the air.”
 Now that’s Satan—the one and only.
 Notice what else this verse says about him: “the spirit that now

-Satan is a spirit: the adversarial spirit to God, that is now working: in the children of disobedience.
+worketh.”
+Satan is a spirit: the adversarial spirit to God, that is: “now working in the children of disobedience.”
 Now the picture is starting to form.

 3 Among whom also we all had our conversation in times past in the lusts of our flesh, fulfilling the desires of the flesh [and of the mind;]and were by nature the children of wrath, even as others.

 “by nature the children of wrath.”
 Now here’s that point again.
 All of us by nature, were “children of wrath.”
 In our complete naturalness, we were walking in the flesh—fulfilling the desires of the flesh, and of the mind.
 [2 Cor.
 11:3] We’re going to get back to the mind (next article/post).
-So what we have, are folks who were once dead in sins and trespasses, being spiritually
+So what we have are individuals who were once dead in sins and trespasses, being spiritually reborn.

 4 But God, who is rich in mercy, for his great love wherewith he loved us,